-Ongoing training for licensed bodyguard or crowd controllers
+Ongoing training for licensed bodyguards or crowd controllers

 Coronavirus (COVID-19) update for bodyguard and crowd controller licensees

 Security providers may have difficulty accessing the ongoing training usually required for a licence renewal.

 We are allowing a grace period of 12 months for you to complete this ongoing training.
 This applies to ongoing training which falls due between 1 March 2020 and 30 September 2020.

 As a licensed bodyguard or crowd controller, you must stay up to date with the latest industry standards and techniques.
 This is called ongoing training.
 You will need to complete ongoing training every 3 years.